ashishnegi/be_autonomous/Architecture.md

 1) react-native : requires npm version < 5.
 2) phonegap : working good with minimal changes in phonegap. : many problem with android-studio
 3) cordova : finally went with cordova and it has all the features that i need. cordova run android puts on mobile also.. :)

+# ToKeep in mind:
+## Cordova :
+1) cordova index.html is different.
+2) we include material-design css files ourselves.